-Like we mentioned previously, much of the struggle for weight loss includes maintaining a consistent deficit in the number of calories burned versus the number of calories ingested.
+Like we mentioned before, much of the struggle for weight loss includes maintaining a consistent deficit in the number of calories burned versus the number of calories ingested.
 The potato diet works well in this regard for several reasons.

-In comparison to other vegetables and fruits.
-Potatoes come with a decent variety of nutrients and vitamins.
-While remaining relatively light on calories.
-While there are certainly gaps in the required nutrients for dieters.
-There are far worse foods to attempt a single-food diet with.
+In comparison to other vegetables and fruits, potatoes come with a variety of nutrients and vitamins and is relatively light on calories.
+While there are gaps in the required nutrients for dieters, there are worse foods to attempt a single-food diet with.

 Potatoes, in part due to their fiber and carbohydrate makeup, tend to make for a more filling meal.
-Vegetables like cucumbers or tomatoes tend to hold far more water than the potato.
-And leave many feeling hungry as little as an hour after ingestion.
-This is not a problem with the starchy potato.
+On the other hand, vegetables like cucumbers or tomatoes hold far more water than the potatoes, but leave many feeling hungry shortly after consuming.

 Finally, the potato has virtually no sugar.
-Refined and added sugars are often what can trigger rapid weight gain.
-And due to the makeup of potatoes, there is no way to consume too much sugar on this diet.
+Refined and added sugars are often what triggers rapid weight gain.
+However, due to the makeup of potatoes, there is no way to consume too much sugar on this diet.

 The Effect on the Body

-The potato diet promises rapid changes and speedy weight loss to the body, for the most part.
-Due to the lowered caloric intake.
-A person would need to eat upwards of twenty potatoes a day.
-To begin to gain weight on a purely caloric level.
-Something that most dieters could not realistically accomplish.
+The potato diet promises fast changes and speedy weight loss to the body, due to the lowered caloric intake.
+A person would need to eat upwards of twenty potatoes a day to begin to gain weight on a purely caloric level, which is something that most dieters could not realistically accomplish.

 The starchy nature of potatoes also helps to mitigate cholesterol levels.
-And stops the body’s reliance on simple and added sugars in favor of the complex carbohydrates found naturally in the plant.
+Plus, it stops the body’s reliance on added sugars in favor of the complex carbohydrates found naturally in the plant.